vishalkr058/react-websocket-stream/README.md

 # react-websocket-stream

 ## Description
-This Project was built to display 4 iP Camera Stream in one Video on a WebApp without any need of external plugins like flash or skylight.
+This Project was built to display 4 iP Camera Stream in one Video on a React App without any need of external plugins like flash or skylight.

-You can access the video Stream via the WebApp and you are able to record your Video Stream
+You can access the video Stream via the React App and you are able to record your Video Stream
 ## Technique
 ffmpeg convert our 4 ip RTSP streams into a MpegVideo Socket Stream an push it to